KateNowlan/Nowlan-Sporthorses/README.md

 * want to send us a enquiry for a contract to read through in reagrds to using our stallion.

+First Time Visitor Goals
+   1. Understand the site easily.
+   2. Navigate the site easily.
+   3. Simple and easy steps to make an enquiry.
+   4. Ensure returning visitors from ease of use.

+Returning Visitor Goals
+   1. Return to review information on stallion.
+   2. Enquire about other questions relating to the stallion.
+   3. Find information about specials on stallion.

+#### Clients Objectives

+The client,Katherine Nowlan of Nowlan Sporthorses,would like the site to:
+   1. Present a professional brand to prospective and existing clients.
+   2. Encourage bookings of the stallion for breeding purposes.
+   3. Be informative and easy to understand and navigate.

 **The website is live on Github Page [Nowlan Sporthorses](https://katenowlan.github.io/Nowlan-Sporthorses/)**